cdm-processors/cdm-devkit/docs/cdm16/cdm16-overview.md

 ### Flow control instructions:

-Asterisk *(\*)* in branch instructions is a condition.
+Asterisk *(&ast;)* in branch instructions is a condition.
 It must be replaced with one of condition codes:

 | Condition code |              Description              |
 |:--------------:|:-------------------------------------:|